ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Specific Retention Periods:**
 - **Account Data:** Retained for the duration of your active account plus 30 days after account closure
 - **Analytics Data:** Aggregated usage data retained for 24 months for service improvement
-- **Security Logs:** Activity logs retained for 12 months for security and compliance purposes
+- **Security Records:** Activity records retained for 12 months for security and compliance purposes
 - **Billing Records:** Transaction records retained as required by applicable tax and accounting regulations
 - **Email Communications:** Transactional emails retained for 12 months; marketing communications until unsubscribe